Yeh Teraa Ghar Yeh Meraa Ghar

 Yeh Teraa Ghar Yeh Meraa Ghar is a 2001 Indian Hindi-language romantic comedy film directed by Priyadarshan.
 This story of the film is an official remake of the Malayalam language film Sanmanassullavarkku Samadhanam (1986) with a sequence borrowed from another Malayalam film Minnaram (1994).
 The film stars Suniel Shetty, Mahima Chaudhry and Paresh Rawal.

 Synopsis

-After the death of his dad, Dayashankar Manorilal Pandey arranges the marriage of his two sisters.
-In debt, he goes to the city to ask the tenants to leave his house, as he intends to sell it and repay his debts.
-A Maharashtrian woman, her two daughters, Jyoti, Saraswati, and one son, Chotu are living there.
-When Dayashankar asks them to vacate, they refuse.
-What results is Dayashankar's comedic attempts to force them to vacate – from seeking legal advice; to filing police reports; asking goons to remove them, and even moving in himself.
+After the death of his father, Dayashankar Manorilal Pandey arranges the marriages of his two sisters.
+Burdened by debt, he goes to the city to ask the tenants to vacate his house, as he intends to sell it and repay what he owes.
+A Maharashtrian woman, her two daughters, Jyoti and Saraswati, and her son, Chotu, are living there.
+When Dayashankar asks them to leave, they refuse.
+What follows are Dayashankar's comedic attempts to force them out – from seeking legal advice and filing police reports to asking goons to remove them, and even moving in himself.